darksparkx/ecommerce-admin-/README.md

+# Full Stack E-Commerce Dashboard & CMS

+#### Made with:
-# Full Stack E-Commerce Dashboard & CMS: Next.js 13 App Router, React, Tailwind, Prisma, MySQL
+Next.js 13 App Router, React, Tailwind, Prisma, MySQL

 For DEMO, use [Stripe Testing Cards](https://stripe.com/docs/testing)

 Key Features:

 -   Shadcn UI used for the interface
--   Our admin dashboard serves as both CMS, Admin and API
+-   The admin dashboard serves as both CMS, Admin and API
 -   You can control mulitple vendors / stores through this single CMS (For example you can have a "Shoe store" and a "Laptop store" and a "Suit store", and the CMS will generate API routes for all of those individually)
 -   You can create, update and delete categories
 -   You can create, update and delete products